icon-lab/segSampling/README.md

 This is a collection of Matlab functions and demos to demonstrate the techniques described in the following paper:

-Biyik E, Ilicak E, Çukur T. Reconstruction by calibration over tensors for multi‐coil multi‐acquisition balanced SSFP imaging.
-Magn Reson Med 2017. doi: 10.1002/mrm.26902.
+Senel LK, Kilic T, Gungor A, Kopanoglu E, Guven HE, Saritas EU, Koc A, Çukur T. Statistically segregated k-space sampling for accelerating multiple-acquisition MRI. arXiv:1710.00532, 2017.

 You are encouraged to modify/distribute this code.
 However, please acknowledge this code and cite the paper appropriately.
 This code utilizes and requires SPIRiT library.